 Too often people throw together a landing page and opt in form, not considering the type of people they want to attract.
 Give it some thought and before you know it, you’ll have a great list of people who can’t wait to give you their money because they know how awesome you.

-Have more questions about landing pages and opt in forms?
+Have more questions about creating landing pages and opt in forms?
 Pop your question into the comments section below.
 This is a continuation of my series on the 7 Tools You Need to Launch Online.

 - Ease of use